 “I found geology almost by accident,” says Long.
 “The potential to get a kid involved in geology who might otherwise miss the opportunity, the way I almost did, is very exciting.”

-Last April, Long and other alumni made presentations about geoscience careers to over 100 students at Reagan High School.
+During one of his first presentations, Long and other alumni talked to over 100 students at Reagan High School about geoscience careers.
 The Earth is Calling video was presented, along with personal stories of what life is like as a geologist.
 The science teacher who hosted the visit, Matt Montamat, says the program fills a niche.

 “Kids are concerned about the jobs they’re going to have when they get out of college,” said Montamat.
 “Not a lot of them thought of geology as a career option.”

-Excitement about the Earth is Calling outreach program has spread beyond Texas.
+Excitement about the Earth is Calling outreach program has even spread beyond Texas.
 Rick Kolb (MA ’81), senior geologist at an environmental consulting firm in Cary, North Carolina, regularly visits high schools and colleges to talk about geoscience careers.
-Last spring he began using the Earth is Calling materials in his classroom visits and has shared the materials with colleagues in the Association of Environmental and Engineering Geologists who do the same.
-This fall, a FANs board member will make a presentation about the program at the Geological Society of America annual meeting in Charlotte, North Carolina.
+After the launch of the program, he began using the Earth is Calling materials in his classroom visits and has shared the materials with colleagues in the Association of Environmental and Engineering Geologists who do the same.

 “We’re non-denominational,” says Long.
 “We don’t push UT, we push geology, because it can be such a rewarding career for kids who want to do science.”

 We’re asking alumni to serve as role models and ambassadors in their local high schools and inspire the next generation.
-With our toolkit—a tabletop display, short, high energy video, Q&A ice breakers and brochures—it’s easy.
-Get your free kit at www.BeAGeo.com or contact Ann Flemings at firstname.lastname@example.org.
+For more information, visit www.BeAGeo.com.